the-turing-way/the-turing-way/book/website/foreword/governance.md

 Each level of decision-making norms should inform and influence each other through governance processes that enable transparency in the system through regular and open interactions.

 Below, we describe these three levels of decision-making in the context of _The Turing Way_, inputs for which were invited from open discussions with our community members ([follow Miro board for details](https://miro.com/app/board/uXjVMnA6G50=/?share_link_id=810801549803)).
-This model was presented in a Community Forum in February 2024, a recording of which is shared below.
+This model was presented at a Community Forum in February 2024, a recording of which is shared below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WzzfaSQQL1w?si=76j7P-MFJbfGWgLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>